bjaegerthomas/tech-interview-prep/udemy computer science algorithms/frequency counter/find all duplicates/README.md

 ## Possible Logic
 Seeing as how it wants me to return an array with only the elements which appear twice, I am womdering if I need to turn the initial array into an object and then back into an array again or if that over complicates things.
 My thought is I would create a frequency counter for the entire array, turning the intial array into an object and then counting the number of times each element appears.
 I would intitalize an empty array called result and then use a conditional statement in a loop to determine if an element appears more than once in the object and then would push that key element to the result array.
 At the end I would return the result array.

+*UPDATE* Something is off in my logic.
+It returned an array but not the correct elements.
+I think I was accessing the values as opposed to the keys in my second for loop and I also didn't increment.

 ## Given Solution

 ## Thoughts after Solution